petar-markov/Data-Science-tasks/README.md

 # Data-Science-tasks

-Tasks and interesting implementations on different interesting and famous data related methods and exerices.
+Tasks and interesting implementations on different popular data related methods and exerices.